Shlomit Levi

 Shlomit Levi (שלומית לוי) is an Israeli singer.
-She is a member of the folk metal group Orphaned Land, performing on their albums Mabool (2004), The Never Ending Way of ORWarriOR (2010) and Unsung Prophets And Dead Messiahs (2018).
+She is a member of the folk metal group Orphaned Land, performing on their albums Mabool (2004), The Never Ending Way of ORWarriOR (2010) and Unsung Prophets & Dead Messiahs (2018).
 She currently performs with American guitarist Bruce Burger as the world music duo Shlomit & RebbeSoul.

 Early life

 Levi was born in Kiryat Ekron to a Yemenite Jewish family before moving to Rehovot when she was 10.
 Her parents came to Israel from Yemen as teenagers during Operation Magic Carpet.
 She began singing at the age of three and was exposed to traditional Yemenite music by her mother and grandmother, although she preferred listening to Western and Israeli music to fit in with her friends.
 She stopped singing Yemenite music as a teenager but was later drawn back to it after hearing Ofra Haza's Yemenite Songs album.

 Levi attended Orthodox schools for first through fourth grades.
 After serving in the Israel Defense Forces, Levi studied cognitive psychology at Ben-Gurion University of the Negev, receiving a master's degree focused on user interface design and a BA in social sciences.
 During her time in college, she connected with student musicians and studied with a Black Hebrew voice teacher from Dimona.
 After graduation, she briefly worked at a tech company in Airport City before deciding to pursue a music career.